nabto/nabto-embedded-sdk/README.md

 mkdir build
 cd build
 cmake ..
-./unit_test
+`./test_cpp/embedded_unit_test`

 ## Components

+The source is split into several "components"

 ### `src/platform`

-The platform folder contains a platform which is used to run the unabto core.
-The platform implements a set of functions which can schedule events and several interfaces which is used for diverse features such as udp communication, dns lookups, timestamps etc.
+The platform folder contains a platform which is used to run the core.
+The platform implements a set of functions which can schedule events and several interfaces which is used for diverse features such as udp communication, dns lookups, timestamps etc. See `src/platform/np_platform.h` for futher information.

 ### `src/core`